 Trust is everything in the industry of selling products.
-Without it, your are likely to use your target audience to a competitor.
-User generated content is therefore essential if you want to own a successful e-commerce website.
+Without it, you are likely to use your target audience to a competitor.
+User-generated content is therefore essential if you want to own a successful e-commerce website.

 Content marketing within the e-commerce industry can be the marketing tool needed to increase your business sales.
 By creating engaging, informative, interesting content related to your industry, you can improve your brand awareness and site visits and likely your sales.
 Content can come from a range of sources, including PR stunts, videos, images, blog posts or email newsletters; whatever the source is, if you outreach correctly, promote it and it reaches a viral level, you will see the benefits in your sales figures.